SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Experiments

 As the number of input features is increased, the performance of methods is generally degraded.
-This is because the ratio of important features compared to the size of the input vector is decreased, which can lead to confusion of the interpreter.

-However, the obtained results confirm the robustness of SOInter for the more significant number of input features.
-Thus the proposed method is more reliable when the size of the input vector is large.
+This is because the ratio of important features compared to the size of the input vector is decreased, which can lead to confusion for the interpreter.
+However, experimental results confirm the robustness of SOInter when the size of the input vector is increased compared to the number of important features.
+Two properties of the training process of SOInter could cause this robustness.
+First, SOInter is trained globally through all the input space.
+Therefore, its parameters are adjusted by exploring all the input space.
+Second, all output variables are incorporated during the training of the SOInter for a specific target output.
+The interaction of output variables helps to find a more robust interpreter.